Why Do You Wake Up Around 3 AM Every Night?

 6. Sleep Disorders

 Sleep problems compromise your rest quality, timing, and amount of sleep.
-A few sleep disorders responsible for waking you up at 3 am include insomnia, obstructive sleep apnea, circadian rhythm disorder, and nightmare disorder.
+A few sleep disorders responsible for waking you up at 3am include stress, insomnia, obstructive sleep apnea, circadian rhythm disorder, and nightmare disorder.
 If you have these sleep problems, in addition to waking up, you may experience other symptoms like fatigue, headache, and excessive sleepiness during the daytime.

 7. PTSD or Depression